o3de/o3de.org/content/docs/user-guide/welcome/tools.md

 Displays all game assets available for use\.

 [Asset Processor](/docs/user-guide/features/assets/processor.md)
-Runs in the background when you launch Lumberyard Editor, monitoring input directories for changes in source files and automatically generating platform\-specific game assets as they change\.
+Runs in the background when you launch O3DE Editor, monitoring input directories for changes in source files and automatically generating platform\-specific game assets as they change\.

 [Audio Controls Editor](/docs/user-guide/features/interactivity/audio/atl-editor.md)
 Manages audio translation layer \(ATL\) controls and events for the audio system\.